 Cost-Effective Development: One of the primary advantages of hybrid apps is cost-effectiveness.
 They allow developers to write code once and deploy it across multiple platforms, reducing development time and cost significantly.

-Faster Development: Using web technologies like HTML, CSS, and JavaScript, hybrid apps can be developed faster than native apps since a single codebase can be used across different platforms, says web designing company sites Baltimore.
+Faster Development: Using web technologies like HTML, CSS, and JavaScript, hybrid apps can be developed faster than native apps since a single codebase can be used across different platforms, says developers of website building for small business in Baltimore.

 Easy Maintenance: Hybrid apps are quite similar to a web application and thus updating a hybrid app is simpler as changes made to the codebase apply to both iOS and Android platforms simultaneously, eliminating the need for separate updates.